ethereum-optimism/superchain-registry/CONTRIBUTING.md

          in the `PermissionedDisputeGame`, the `CHALLENGER` role is the only party allowed to dispute output proposals created by the `PROPOSER` role.

-As a result, here is a visualization of all the relationships the `CheckSecurityConfigs.s.sol` script checks:
+As a result, here is a visualization of all the relationships the script checks:

 ``` mermaid
 graph TD